StanislawJakubowski/porfolio-repo/README.md

 # Portfolio

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.
+Web project to display my work portfolio.
+It was built using Angular framework.